Colton Cowser

-Colton Dale Cowser (born March 20, 2000) is an American professional baseball outfielder in the Baltimore Orioles organization.
+Colton Dale Cowser (born March 20, 2000) nicknamed “The Milkman”, is an American professional baseball outfielder for the Baltimore Orioles of Major League Baseball (MLB).
 He played college baseball for the Sam Houston State Bearkats.

 Amateur career

 Cowser attended Cypress Ranch High School in Cypress, Texas.
-In 2018, his senior year, he earned all-state honors after batting .411 with 38 RBIs and thirty stolen bases.
-He was not selected in the 2018 Major League Baseball draft, and enrolled at Sam Houston State University to play college baseball.
+In 2018, his senior year, he earned all-state honors after batting .411 with 38 RBI and thirty stolen bases.
+He was not selected in the 2018 Major League Baseball draft and enrolled at Sam Houston State University in Huntsville, Texas to play college baseball for the Sam Houston State Bearkats.

-In 2019, Cowser's freshman season at Sam Houston State, he was immediately placed into the starting lineup, and hit .361 with seven home runs, 54 RBIs, and nine stolen bases over 56 games.
-He was awarded the Southland Conference Hitter of the Year.
-He was also named a Freshman All-American by multiple media outlets including Baseball America, Collegiate Baseball Newspaper, Perfect Game, and D1Baseball.com.
-Following the season, he earned a spot on the Team USA Collegiate National Team.
+In 2019, Cowser's freshman season at Sam Houston State, he was immediately placed into the starting lineup, and batted .361 with seven home runs, 54 runs batted in (RBI), and nine stolen bases over 56 games.
+He won the Southland Conference Hitter of the Year Award.
+He was named a Freshman All-American by multiple media outlets including Baseball America, Collegiate Baseball Newspaper, Perfect Game, and D1Baseball.com.
+After the season, he earned a spot on the Team USA Collegiate National Team.
 He was named Most Valuable Player of the 2019 USA vs Cuba Friendship Series after batting .438 with six runs.
 Prior to the 2020 season, Cowser was named to the Golden Spikes Award watch list alongside earning pre-season Southland Conference honors.
 Over 14 games for the 2020 season before the remainder of games were cancelled due to the COVID-19 pandemic, Cowser hit .255 with one home run.
-As a junior in 2021, he slashed .374/.490/.680 with 16 home runs and 52 RBIs over 55 games.
+As a junior in 2021, he slashed .374/.490/.680 with 16 home runs and 52 RBI over 55 games.
 He was named the Southland Conference Player of the Year as well as being named to the All-Defensive Team.